 The COVID-19 Pandemic Unemployment Payment is available to employees and the self-employed who have lost their job due to the COVID-19 pandemic.
 Applications will now be accepted until 30th June 2021.
 Employees can apply online through the Department of Employment Affairs and Social Protection.

 The Department of Foreign Affairs and Trade advises against all non-essential travel overseas until further notice.
-This includes Great Britain but does not apply to Northern Ireland.
-Irish Health Authorities require anyone coming into Ireland, apart from Northern Ireland, to restrict their movements on arrival for 14 days.
+Travel restrictions are in place to protect public health and to mitigate the risk of new variants of COVID-19 entering the country.
 For up-to-date information on travel advice and current restrictions please refer to The Department of Foreign Affairs website.